Oral Roberts University is redefining leadership in the 21st century through a campaign to continue the university’s aggressive growth.

 AN INVITATION TO INVEST

 We invite you to join us as we develop a new generation of whole leaders for the whole world.
-A generous donor will match every gift for the new buildings with a 3-to-1 match (up to $45 million)!
-That means when you give $1,000, ORU will receive an additional $3,000 for a total impact of $4,000!
+A generous donor will match every gift for the three new buildings in Phase II with a 3-to-1 match (up to $30 million).
+That means when you give $1,000, ORU will receive an additional $3,000 for a total impact of $4,000.

 How to give: